Szabolcs-Zeg/Szabolcs-Zeg/README.md

 - 👋 Hi, I’m @Szabolcs-Zeg
 - 👀 I’m interested in the front and development
-- 🌱 I’m currently learning html, css, js. (and english is a foreign language)
+- 🌱 I’m currently learning html, css, js. (and english as a foreign language)

 <!---